 What Is Diabetes?

-Diabetes is a disease that affects how the body uses (pronounced: GLOO-kose), a sugar that is the body's main source of fuel.
+Diabetes is a disease that affects how the body uses glucose (pronounced: GLOO-kose), a sugar that is the body's main source of fuel.
 Like your cell phone needs a battery, your body needs glucose to keep running.
 Here's how it should work.

 - You eat.